Table of Contents

 Across these regimes, enforcement is designed to prevent three failure modes:

-- Run risk from weak reserves: where reserve rules exist, they push full coverage and require verifiable controls.
+- Run risk from weak reserves: Where reserve rules exist, they push full coverage and require verifiable controls.
+South Korea's draft goes further, proposing over-collateralization.

-- Redemption friction: regimes prioritize enforceable redemption processes because stablecoins fail fastest when redemption becomes delayed, gated, or discretionary.
+- Redemption friction: Regimes prioritize enforceable redemption processes because stablecoins fail fastest when redemption becomes delayed, gated, or discretionary.
+Singapore's five-day SLA sets the clearest operational standard.

-- Regulatory arbitrage via distribution: rules increasingly account for stablecoins reaching users via platforms and payment intermediaries, and Brazil explicitly pulls stablecoin payment activity into FX supervision.
+- Regulatory arbitrage via distribution: Rules increasingly account for stablecoins reaching users via platforms and payment intermediaries.
+Brazil explicitly pulls stablecoin payment activity into FX supervision.
+South Korea's foreign issuer rules target exactly this pattern.

 Implementation Playbook for 2026

-If you are an issuer, wallet, exchange, card program, payroll platform, or merchant integrator, this is the tactical way to operationalize 2025–2026 rules.
+If you are an issuer, wallet, exchange, card program, payroll platform, or merchant integrator, this is the tactical way to operationalize the current global rulebook.

 A) Product classification and perimeter mapping

-- Define whether your token is a payment stablecoin under U.S. framing, a fiat-referenced stablecoin under Hong Kong framing, or a stablecoin payment flow subject to FX classification under Brazil’s framework.
+Define whether your token is a payment stablecoin under US framing, an EMT or ART under MiCA, a fiat-referenced stablecoin under Hong Kong or Singapore framing, or a stablecoin payment flow subject to FX classification under Brazil's framework.
+For South Korea, treat the Digital Asset Basic Act as an active compliance planning horizon, not a future consideration, given how rapidly the bill has moved in Q1 2026.

 B) Reserve policy that survives audits and stress